Amurdak language

 Amurdak, also rendered Amurdag, Amurdak, Amurag, Amarag and Wureidbug, is an Aboriginal Australian language historically spoken in an area around the eastern coast of Van Diemen Gulf, in the Northern Territory of Australia.
-It is a recently extinct language, the last recorded fluent speaker left being in 2021.
+No speakers were recorded in 2021, so it may be extinct.

 Status

 According to a report by the National Geographic Society and the Living Tongues Institute for Endangered Languages, it is an endangered language.
 The last living speaker, Charlie Mungulda, worked with Australian linguists Nick Evans, Robert Handelsmann and others, over several decades to record his language.